encode/django-rest-framework/docs/api-guide/fields.md

 The name of the attribute that will be used to populate the field.
 May be a method that only takes a `self` argument, such as `Field(source='get_absolute_url')`, or may use dotted notation to traverse attributes, such as `Field(source='user.email')`.

 The value `source='*'` has a special meaning, and is used to indicate that the entire object should be passed through to the field.
-This can be useful for creating nested representations.
-(See the implementation of the `PaginationSerializer` class for an example.)
+This can be useful for creating nested representations, or for fields which require access to the complete object in order to determine the output representation.

 Defaults to the name of the field.